Knowledge Fusion of Large Language Models Via Modular SkillPacks: Introduction

-To empirically validate the effectiveness of \ourapproach, we conducted extensive experiments in various cross-capability transfer scenarios, demonstrating our approach's advantages from three perspectives: (1) \textbf{Knowledge Transfer and Compression}: using LLaMA3 \cite{dubey2024llama} as the target model, we grafted capabilities from source models like Qwen-2.5-72B-Instruct~\cite{yang2024qwen25} under both SFT and DPO settings.
-Our approach significantly outperformed methods such as PEFT and Twin-Merging \cite{twin} on general and math-related tasks.
-(2) \textbf{Knowledge Fusion}:, we tested on 10 benchmarks under both explicit and implicit heterogeneous model fusion scenarios, with LLaMA3.1-8B-Instruct \cite{dubey2024llama} and Qwen-2.5-7B-Instruct~\cite{yang2024qwen25} as target models, showing substantial improvements over existing methods, as shown in Figure~\ref{fig:explicit} and ~\ref{fig:implicit}.
-(3) \textbf{Forget-free Learning}: our method exhibited stronger continual learning performance, effectively mitigating catastrophic forgetting compared to previous methods.
+To empirically validate the effectiveness of \ourapproach, we conducted extensive experiments in various cross-capability transfer scenarios, demonstrating our approach's advantages from three perspectives: (1) \textbf{Knowledge Transfer and Compression}: using LLaMA3 as the target, we grafted capabilities from sources like Qwen-2.5-72B-Instruct~\citep{yang2024qwen25} under SFT and DPO settings, significantly outperforming PEFT and Twin-Merging~\citep{twin} on general and task-specific tasks.
+(2) \textbf{Knowledge Fusion}:, we tested on 10 benchmarks under both explicit and implicit heterogeneous model fusion scenarios, with LLaMA3.1-8B-Instruct \citep{dubey2024llama} and Qwen-2.5-7B-Instruct~\citep{yang2024qwen25} as target models, showing substantial improvements over existing methods, as shown in Fig.~\ref{fig:explicit} and~\ref{fig:implicit}.
+(3) \textbf{Forget-free Learning}: our method better mitigates catastrophic forgetting, achieving stronger forget-free learning performance.

 This paper makes three significant \textbf{contributions}: (1).
 We highlight the necessity of cross-capability transfer between heterogeneous large language models and identify limitations in existing methods regarding generalization and adaptability.
 (2).
 We propose \ourapproach, which structures cross-model capabilities as SkillPack, offering high performance, forgetfulness resistance, and easy integration for practical applications.
 (3).
-Experiments show \ourapproach significantly improves performance in knowledge transfer and compression, heterogeneous model fusion, and continual learning tasks.
+Experiments show \ourapproach significantly improves performance in knowledge transfer and compression, heterogeneous model fusion, and forget-free learning tasks.